princefishthrower/chrisfrew.in/src/content/blog/goals-for-2021/index.md

 As a side note: interest rates for mortgages have never been lower, and inflation is also a risk into the future with all this quantitative easing (AKA money printing) that's going around.
 So if you were near pulling the trigger for a home, I would strongly consider it with those two pieces of information!

-Knowing my luck, inflation will start early and screw me just as I start looking at houses next year. :joy:
+Knowing my luck, inflation will start early and screw me just as I start looking at houses next year. 😂

 ### Fasting and Meditation

 I listen to a lot of podcasts where either the guests or hosts frequently meditate.
 In a smaller vein, a subset of others also do some sort of fasting routine.
 I seem to remember in my undergrad studies I did this type of fasting, whether by not having enough time to eat or opting out of eating to see if I could go a bit longer.
-I remember some boosts of energy associated with this behaviour, but I'm not sure if this haphazard method was from my 'fasting' or may have just been the simple fact that I was younger back then :joy:.
+I remember some boosts of energy associated with this behaviour, but I'm not sure if this haphazard method was from my 'fasting' or may have just been the simple fact that I was younger back then 😂.
 We'll see.
 I'm curious to see the effects of doing both meditation and fasting in 2021.

 ### Writing